Code-Institute-Submissions/asdub-laughing-cookbook_AugResub/README.md

 ### MongoDB & Dataset
 This app uses [MongoDB's](https://www.mongodb.com/cloud/atlas) cloud atlas.
 Where I have deployed a database with five collections, four of which are serving this app.
-MongoDB is a cross-platform document-oriented database database.
+MongoDB is a cross-platform document-oriented database.
 The shared instance of which is hosted on AWS.

 The following methods are in use:
 - [db.collection.aggregate()](https://docs.mongodb.com/manual/reference/method/db.collection.aggregate/)